 Why dogs?

-Dogs are frequently used by people to ‘sniff out’ diseases and pests.
+Dogs are frequently used by people to ‘sniff out’ diseases12 and pests.
 They’re also employed to detect bombs, help in search and rescue or disaster situations or to detect drugs, plants and foods being brought into a country illegally.

 Lots of animals have a remarkable sense of smell – the elephant is said to have the best – but dogs have the added advantage of being a domesticated animal.
 Could you imagine training an elephant to detect disease?!
-As domesticated animals, dogs work well with people, and we can utilise their desire to please us and their natural play behaviour and prey drive.
+As domesticated animals, dogs work well with people, and we can utilise their desire to please us and their natural play behaviour and prey drive17.

 The team